 ||THIAGO SILVA||GIORGIO CHIELLINI

-Philipp Lahm was the man who lifted the trophy for Bayern Munich after another season where he proved himself to be right up there with the game's most consistent full-backs.
+Philipp Lahm was the man who lifted the trophy for Bayern Munich after another season when he proved himself to be right up there with the game's most consistent full-backs.
 Outstanding in both legs against Barcelona in the semi-finals.

 Italian champions Juventus conceded only eight goals from 10 games in the tournament and key to those performances was Leonardo Bonucci as Antonio Conte's men progressed to the quarter-finals before falling to the eventual winners.
 Edged out Dante for selection after the Brazilian's poor showing in the final.